 - Advantages of Investing in a Closed Ended Fund

-- Limitations of Investing in a Closed Ended Scheme
+- Disadvantages of Investing in a Closed Ended Scheme

-- What is the Difference Between Open-Ended Funds and Closed-Ended Funds?
+- Difference Between Open-Ended Funds and Closed-Ended Funds

 - Frequently Asked Questions

 Closed-ended funds are mutual funds that have a fixed lock-in period and maturity.
 Unlike open-ended funds, the units of these funds trade on the stock exchanges just like shares.
 Though the value of the fund is derived through NAV, the real price of the closed-ended funds is based on the demand and supply factors.
 This article covers closed-ended funds, their advantages, disadvantages and how they differ from open-ended funds in detail.

 As the name suggests, a closed ended mutual fund is a fund where investors cannot enter or exit from the fund until the term of the fund ends.
 However, there will be a platform for investors to exit the fund before the term ends as these funds are listed on stock exchanges.